Goods and services market approach templates

 • The Invitation to supply template invites offers from suppliers and provides intent to engage as an outcome of the process subject to the objectives of the procurement being met by an Offer.

 Buyers should include appropriate questions in their Offer templates when they require information about employment processes.
-For further information on developing an offer template refer to Developing an offer template – goods and services procurement guide.
+For further information on developing an offer template refer to Develop an offer template: Goods and services guide.

 Local Jobs First clause